jfacorro/clojure-lab/docs/lab.core.md

   - A language is assigned based on rules.
     - The most basic one is the extension of the file.
     - Arbitrary rules can be added.
-  - There has to be a default language.
+  - There has to be a default language (plain document).
+  - Properties
+    - name: descriptive name.
+    - options: Parsley parser options.
+    - grammar: special forms, literals (numbers, strings, etc.).
+    - lang?: Predicate function that receives a doc and returns true if the language applies to the doc.

 - Plugin management:
   - Load a plugin.